Entry and Room Search

 - Employees of the University's Department of Environment, Health and Safety (OSEH).

-- University and non-University personnel contracted to perform maintenance, repair or other services on behalf of University Housing.
+- University and non-University personnel contracted to perform maintenance, repair or other services on behalf of M Housing.

 - Other members of University staff and/or authorities may enter under the conditions described below when accompanied by a member of the professional or resident staff.
 In an emergency situation, fire department personnel may enter unaccompanied.